joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 ## Introduction ##

-This plugin is based on [Cake 1.3 Combinator Helper Article from the Bakery](http://bakery.cakephp.org/articles/st3ph/2010/09/10/combinator-compress-and-combine-your-js-and-css-files).
-I've made the code compatible with CakePHP 2.1, and packaged it as a plugin.
+This plugin is based on [Cake 1.3 Combinator Article from the Bakery](http://bakery.cakephp.org/articles/st3ph/2010/09/10/combinator-compress-and-combine-your-js-and-css-files).
+I've made it compatible with CakePHP 2.1, and packaged it as a plugin.
 I've also upgraded the CSS compression from CSSTidy to the more recent and better maintained [CSS Min](http://code.google.com/p/cssmin/).

 The plugin is quick and easy to install.
 The installation instructions are somewhat long - but that's just to provide clarity.

-Note: [Mark Story's AssetCompress Plugin](https://github.com/markstory/asset_compress) is more mature and feature rich that this plugin.
-This plugin is more simple, and requires less configuration.
+NOTE - [Mark Story's AssetCompress Plugin](https://github.com/markstory/asset_compress) is far more mature and feature rich that this plugin.
+This plugin is simpler and requires less configuration.

 ## Features ##